 Employees are permitted to organize and bargain collectively.
 As of July 2007, 82 percent of the full-time salaried employees under the Governor's jurisdiction were covered by collective bargaining agreements or memoranda of understanding.
 Approximately 45 percent of state employees are represented by the American Federation of State, County and Municipal Employees ("AFSCME").
 Approximately 72.5 percent of state employees, represented by the AFSCME, Pennsylvania Social Services Union and other unions, are covered by contracts effective July 1, 2007 and expiring on June 30, 2011.
 These contracts provide for a \$1,250.00 one-time cash payment, which is equivalent to approximately 2.8 percent in the first year of the contract, and ten percent salary increases over the last three-year life of the contracts.
 Interest arbitration awards cover five other unions.
-Three of the awards expire June 30, 2007.
-The other two awards expire June 30, 2008 and provide, respectively, a 14 percent increase over their four year life, and a 10 percent increase over a three year term.
-Table 4 presents the number of approved and filled positions under the Governor's jurisdiction for the period 2002 through 2006.
+Three of the awards expired June 30, 2007.
+Of these three awards, two have been completed in 2007 which provide a 13 percent increase over the four year term of the agreements; which now expire on June 30, 2011.
+The remaining 2007 award remains in negotiations.
+The remaining two interest arbitration awards will expire June 30, 2008.
+These awards provided a 10 percent increase over a three year term.
+Negotiations have begun for the collective bargaining agreements which are set to expire on June 30, 2008.
+Table 4 presents the number of approved and filled positions under the Governor's jurisdiction for the period 2003 through 2007.